Sapphire-Health/ansible-epic/README.md

 * Deploy an Ubuntu 24.04 VM
 * Log into the VM using SSM or Bastion
 * Create a user for yourself if you haven't already using `sudo adduser --disabled-password --shell /bin/bash <firstlast>`
-* Install prerequisites `apt install python3-venv git`
+* Install prerequisites `apt install python3-venv git gh`

 ## Requirements
 * Set up dynamic inventory for Azure/AWS